Great Argentina Itineraries: How Many Days to Spend?

-We suggest a 14-day Argentina itinerary for anyone visiting the county for the first time.
+We suggest spending at least 10 days for a first-time visit to Argentina.
 But if you want to see as much of the country as possible in a single go, an Argentina travel itinerary of at least three weeks is necessary.
 This would involve many internal flights, but you are guaranteed to see the most famous attractions in Argentina and discover a few other places that not all visitors get to see.

 If you only have time for a short trip, you are probably better off focusing on just one region of Argentina rather than trying to go everywhere.
 This way, even a week will give you ample time to take in the county’s compelling capital, Buenos Aires, as well as visit at least a few of Argentina’s other most famous attractions.